studentnewspaper/fabric/README.md

   - Properties, which are the individual pieces of information (like what the exact value of a colour is)
   - Styles, which are collections of properties.
 For instance, the headline style will have properties about the font size, line height, and colour.
 - `/components` hosts all the little bits of UI that can be tied together to make pages in our sites.
 As they're kept in a separate package, they can be reused across platforms.

+# Contributors

+This project wouldn't have been possible without the faith and support of _The Student_'s 20/21 committee.
+Specific contributors to the project include:

+- **Nick Bush** (development, design)
+- **Isabella Ronca** (design)

+Would you like to get involved with design or development?
+Email [digital@studentnewspaper.org](mailto:digital@studentnewspaper.org).